-- 8. The UAS will only operate within a confined "Area of Operation" as defined in the GOM. - 9.
+- 1. The sUASs will weigh less than 55 lbs. - 2.
+Flights will be operated within line of sight of a pilot and/or observing. - 3.
+Maximum total flight time for each operational flight will be 120 minutes for multirotor application and 90 minutes for fixed wing operation.
+Flights will be terminated at 25% battery power reserve should that occur prior to the 30 minute limit for fixed wing operations. - 4.
+Flights will be operated at an altitude of no more than 1,000 feet AGL. - 5.
+Minimum crew for each operation will consist of the sUAS Pilot, and Visual Observer. - 6. sUAS Pilot will be an certified by the aircraft manufacture for operations and have at least a private pilot written exam, No Medical required.
+Most pilots will have military UAS training the observer will hold at least manufactures ground school certificate.
+No medical required. - 7. sUAS Pilot will be pilot in command (PIC).
+If a pilot certificate holder other than the sUAS Pilot, who possess the necessary PIC qualifications, is also present on set (i.e. the aerial coordinator), that person can also be designated as PIC - 8.
+The UAS will only operate within a confined "sterile area" and have a "Security Perimeter" for the flight operations area. - 9.
 A briefing will be conducted in regard to the planned sUAS operations prior to each day's production activities.
-It will be mandatory that all personnel who will be performing duties within the boundaries of the area of operations be present for this briefing. - 10.
-The operator will file a FAA Form 7711-1, or its equivalent, as modified in light of the requested exemption, with the appropriate Flight Standards District Office (FSDO.) - 11.
-The operator will obtain the consent of all persons involved in the filming and ensure that only consenting persons will be allowed within 100 feet of the flight operation, and this radius may be reduced to 30 feet based upon an equivalent level of safety as described in the GOM.
-With the advanced permission of the relevant FSDO, operations at closer range can be approved. - 12.
-The operator will submit a written Plan of Activities to the FSDO three days before the proposed shoot as required in the GOM. - 13.
-All Fly Habana crew will have been trained in operation of UAS generally and received up-to-date information on the particular UAS to be operated as required in the GOM. - 14.
-Observer and pilot will at all times be able to communicate by voice. - 15.
-Written and/or oral permission from the relevant property holders will be obtained. - 16.
-All required permissions and permits will be obtained from territorial, state, county or city jurisdictions, including local law enforcement, fire, or other appropriate governmental agencies. - 17.
-If the sUAS loses communications or loses its GPS signal, the UAS will have capability to return to a predetermined location within the Security Perimeter and land. - 18.
-The sUAS will have the capability to abort a flight in case of unpredicted obstacles or emergencies.
+It will be mandatory that all personal who will be performing duties within boundaries of the safety perimeter be present for this briefing. - 10.
+The operator will file a FAA Form 7711-1, or its equivalent, as modified in light of the requested exemption, with the appropriate Flight Standards District Office. - 11.
+The operator will obtain the consent of all persons involved in the flying area and ensure that only consenting persons be allowed within 100 feet of the flight operation, and this radius may be reduced to 30 feet based upon an equivalent level of safety and determination.
+With the advanced permission of the FSDO, operations at closer range can be approved. - 12.
+The operator will notify a Plan of Activities to the FSDO 30 minutes before the proposed flights. - 13.
+Pilot and observer will have been trained in the operation of UAS generally and received up-to-date information on the particular UAS.
+Observer and Pilot will at all times be able to communicate by voice or text. - 14.
+SAR operations will be launched from and/or oral permission from the relevant property holders will be obtained. - 15.
+If the sUAS losses communications or it losses its GPS signal, the UAS will have capability to return to a pre-determined location within the Security Perimeter and land. - 16.
+The sUAS will have capability to abort flight in case of unpredictable obstacles or emergencies.

 14 C.F.R.
-Part 21, Subpart H: Airworthiness Certificates 14 C.F.R. §91.203 (a) (1)
+Part 21, Subpart H: Air worthiness certificates 14 C.F.R.
+Section 91.203 (a) (1)